The dynamics of the TRAPPIST-1 system in the context of its formation: Model

-In our simulations, we allow for the possibility that the disc edge enhances the eccentricity damping of planets ($f_e>1$).
-Eccentricity damping of planets could be more efficient near the disc's inner edge for the following reasons: \begin{itemize} \item Material may pile up significantly near $r_{\mathrm{c}}$ if $r_{\mathrm{c}}$ is larger than the corotation radius of the star \citep{D'Angelo2011}; \item The absence of inner Lindblad resonances (they lie in the cavity), which would excite planets' eccentricity \citep{Ward1988}; \item hydro-dynamical simulation indicate that eccentrities for planets at the disc inner edge are more strongly damped \citep[see Fig.15 of][]{AtaieeKley2021}. \end{itemize} Therefore we express $f_{\mathrm{e}}$ in \eq{fdisc} with a similar expression as $f_\mathrm{a}$:
+In our simulations, we find that it is sometimes advantageous to enhance the eccentricity damping of planets at the disc edge ($f_e>1$).
+Eccentricity damping of planets could be more efficient near the disc's inner edge for the following reasons: \begin{itemize} \item Material may pile up significantly near $r_{\mathrm{c}}$ if $r_{\mathrm{c}}$ is larger than the corotation radius of the star \citep{D'AngeloSpruit2010}; \item The absence of inner Lindblad resonances (they lie in the cavity), which would excite planets' eccentricity \citep{Ward1988}; \item hydro-dynamical simulation indicate that eccentrities for planets at the disc inner edge are more strongly damped \citep[see Fig.15 of][]{AtaieeKley2021}. \end{itemize} Therefore we express $f_{\mathrm{e}}$ in \eq{fdisc} with a similar expression as $f_\mathrm{a}$:

-where $A_\mathrm{e}$ is the enhancement of the eccentricity damping near the truncation radius.
+where $A_e$ is the enhancement of the eccentricity-damping near the truncation radius.
+Not every simulations feature this anomalous eccentricity damping at the disc edge.

 We plot $f_{\mathrm{a}}$ and $f_{\mathrm{e}}$ in \fg{torque_sketch}.
 Near the truncation radius, $f_{\mathrm{a}}$ decreases sharply and becomes negative, thus pushing planets in this region outward.
 The outward torque peaks at $r_{\mathrm{c}}$.
 Within $r_\mathrm{c}$, the outward migration torque decreases to zero because there is no gas in the disc cavity (See \se{oneside}, however, for the effects of a distant disc torque on planets inside the cavity).
-The eccentricity damping effect also peaks at $r_{\mathrm{c}}$.